AleksSilber/Wolt-test-task/README.md

 The project is a test task for [Wolt Software Engineering internship](https://www.linkedin.com/jobs/search/?currentJobId=4124732480&distance=25.0&geoId=102974008&keywords=software%20developer%20intern&origin=HISTORY).

-The project itself is a calculator that was made to calculate the price brekdown of a delivery order for the user.
+The project itself is a calculator that was made to calculate the price breakdown of a delivery order for the user.

 ## Instalation and Setup